JustineLicuanan/sds-report-generation-system/README.md

 ## Changelog

+### Version 0.8.13

+- Merged the organization's dashboard and logs and added an action.

 ### Version 0.8.12

 - Added a notification in an organization if there are pending reports.
 Moved the organization profile link in bottom right.
 - Added back the badge status indicator.

 ### Version 0.8.11